Last Updated On December 26th, 2019

 2017 was a massive year for cryptocurrency, with Bitcoin— the most valuable and widely-used cryptocurrency— experiencing a historic price run from just $900 to over $20,000 in value.
-While Bitcoin may be the king of the crypto ecosystem, there are a number of issues with the Bitcoin network that has many investors asking: what is the next Bitcoin?
+While it may be the king of the crypto ecosystem, there are a number of issues with the network that has many investors asking: what is the next Bitcoin?

 The Problem With Bitcoin

 Bitcoin was originally conceived of by creator Satoshi Nakamoto as a “peer-to-peer electronic cash system”, but has recently deviated considerably from this original vision.
-While Bitcoin has indeed experienced a dramatic increase in adoption over the last year and a staggering increase in value, it has suffered from scalability issues that have left the Bitcoin network both expensive and cripplingly slow.
+While it has indeed experienced a dramatic increase in adoption over the last year and a staggering increase in value, it has suffered from scalability issues that have left the network both expensive and cripplingly slow.

 The high demand for Bitcoin caused by its rapid increase in value has created an ecosystem that promotes hoarding, making holders reluctant to actually use their cryptocurrency as currency.
-Bitcoin lacks an efficient means of managing the increased transaction volumes that have come with increased adoption, causing network congestion.
+It lacks an efficient means of managing the increased transaction volumes that have come with increased adoption, causing network congestion.

 For now, it appears that Bitcoin will remain both highly valuable and unwieldy.
-In the meantime, let’s take a look at the most promising Bitcoin alternatives, beginning with Litecoin:
+In the meantime, let’s take a look at the most promising alternatives, beginning with Litecoin:

 Market Cap: $11.67 billion